 By Andrea Wachter, LMFT

 I used to be an extreme body hater.
-After decades of working on cultivating self-kindness and self-care, I am now extremely devoted to loving and appreciating the body I live in.
-I also have the good fortune of being able to teach others how to do the same.
+After decades of working on cultivating self-kindness and self-care, I am now extremely devoted to loving and appreciating the body I live in and having the good fortune of being able to help others do the same.

 — I am sorry for ignoring your hunger signals for so many years.